 Sierra Espuna National Park

-The green hillsides of the Sierra Espuna National Park are in stark contrast to the arid plains which surround it.
+The Sierra Espuna National Park is situated a few kilometres outside the town of Alhama de Murcia on the E-15 motorway.
+The road leading out of Alhama de Murcia into the hillsides is narrow and requires careful driving.
+After around 10 minutes driving there are small car parks where you can stop and admire the views across the plains of Murcia.
 The park is popular for walking, canoeing, kayaking, climbing, cycling, mountain-biking and bird-watching, and the elevated nature of the terrain gives rise to cooler temperatures which makes it a refreshing place to escape the relentless Murcian summer heat.

-The park has a contrasting range of scenery with lush green pine-covered hillsides and mountains giving way to more arid scenery as you descend to the plains of Murcia.
+The Sierra Espuna has a contrasting range of scenery with green pine-covered hillsides and rocky mountains giving way to more arid scenery as you descend to the plains of Murcia.
 There is a large lake surrounded by almost lunar-landscape at El Berro which is popular for swimming, kayaking, canoeing and other water sports.

 The elevated altitude of much of the park supports a different range of wildlife than at sea level where the temperatures are higher.
 Lovers of nature will find the park one of the most rewarding places to visit in the region - look out for golden eagles, wild Barbary sheep, wild boar, frogs and hares.

 If you want to stay within the Sierra Espuna Park, the Mariposa Hotel offers a great base for a huge range of outdoor activities offered within the park.

 Around half an hour's drive to the south east of Murcia is the small town of Totana.
 Largely undiscovered by tourists, Totana gives a flavour of "Real Spain".
 The main focal point in Totana is the church located in the town square.
 There are a few bars and restaurants in the square which are mainly used by locals.